Important Legal Disclaimer

 - Your negotiating advocate

 The selling agent is never on your side.
-Their buyers agent cost is zero to you because the seller pays them to get the highest price possible.
-Understanding this conflict is essential in the buyers agent vs DIY decision.
+The seller pays them to get the top price.
+Knowing this conflict is key.

 First Home Buyer Specific Services

-Many property buyers agent Australia services offer first home buyer packages with reduced buyers agent cost:
+Many services offer first home buyer packages with reduced pricing:

 What First Home Buyer Packages Include